 Source code, the detailed program commands for our operating systems and other software programs, is critical to our business.
 If our source code leaks, we might lose future trade secret protection for that code.
 It may then become easier for third parties to compete with our products by copying functionality, which could adversely affect our revenue and operating results.
-Unauthorized disclosure of source code also could increase the security risks described elsewhere in these risk factors.
+Unauthorized access to or disclosure of source code or other intellectual property also could increase the security risks described elsewhere in these risk factors.

 Third parties may claim that we infringe their intellectual property.
-From time to time, others claim we infringe their intellectual property rights.
+From time to time, others claim we infringe their intellectual property rights, including current copyright infringement and other claims arising from AI training and output.
 To resolve these claims, we may enter into royalty and licensing agreements on terms that are less favorable than currently available, stop selling or redesign affected products or services, or pay damages to satisfy indemnification commitments with our customers.
 Adverse outcomes could also include monetary damages or injunctive relief that may limit or prevent importing, marketing, and selling our products or services that have infringing technologies.
 We have paid significant amounts to settle claims related to the use of technology and intellectual property rights and to procure intellectual property rights as part of our strategy to manage this risk, and may continue to do so.